jereinhardt/feste/README.md

 Instead of including `Feste::Mailer` in each mailer that is subscribable, you will instead include it in `ApplicationMailer`.
 While you are removing the included module from your individual mailers, you can also remove calls the the `categorize` method, since you won't be using it to sort emails anymore.

 If you had an I18n keys to make category names more readeable, you can go ahead and delete those as well.

+### A NOTE ON DATABSE MIGRATIONS AND UPDATING FROM 0.3 to > 0.4

+The update to 0.4 introduces the deprecation of certain methods and attributes on mailer classes that are no longer needed for managing email categories.
+However, the database migration created by `rails g feste:upgrade` requires these deprecated methods remain in place durring the migration.
+The purpose of this migration is to update your database while still preserving your users' data.
+The methods being deprecated will not serve a purpose going forward, but in the update, they help parse the categories you are currently using in production and build accurate relations to corresponding subscriptions and users.
+These methods can be removed once the migrations have been run.

+It should be noted that these deprectaed methods will be removed completely in 1.0.
+Once that happens, if you are planning on upgrading from 0.3 to 1.0 or higher, you will first need to update to 0.4, run the migrations, then update to your desired version number.

 ## Development